ileevq/Data_Analysis_Portfolio/Video_Game_Sales/README.md

-In this project, I took a dataset from [Kaggle.com](https://www.kaggle.com/datasets/gregorut/videogamesales) and decided to address several business questions created using AI.
+In this project, I took a dataset from [Kaggle.com](https://www.kaggle.com/datasets/gregorut/videogamesales) and decided to address three business questions created using AI.
 I will visualize the data at the end.\
-Below, I will outline these business tasks, and at the very end, I will describe the files in this entire folder.
+Below, I will outline these business tasks.

 ### 1. Genre Popularity Analysis